‘Game Of Thrones’ Incest Could Be Worse, Relatively, Than Aunt-Nephew Relations, Genetically Speaking

 “Most of us carry a handful or so of faulty recessive genes so [producing children] within your family increases your chance of [pairing with] someone else with the same faulty recessive genes as you.”

-Putting it in more concrete terms, a 1971 paper hosted on Karger Publications discusses what’s called the “coefficient of inbreeding,” a sort of mathematical look at the risk of passing on birth defects through close marriages, based on the number of overlapping genes the couple share.
+Putting it in more concrete terms, a 1971 paper hosted on Karger Publications discusses what’s called the “coefficient of inbreeding,” a sort of mathematical look at the risk of passing on birth defects through close marriages based on the number of overlapping genes the couple share.
 Without getting into the science of it, smaller numbers are worse.
 Here’s how they break down:

 Identical twins: one-to-one.

-Non-twin siblings: one half.
+Non-twin siblings: one-half.

-Parent-child: one fourth.
+Parent-child: one-fourth.

-Aunt-nephew (or uncle-niece): one eighth.
+Aunt-nephew (or uncle-niece): one-eighth.

-Cousin-cousin: one sixteenth.
+Cousin-cousin: one-sixteenth.

-In terms of absolute risk, the odds of a child being born with birth defects from a cousin-cousin relationship are between four and seven percent, and presumably higher in an aunt-nephew relationship.
+In terms of absolute risk, the odds of a child being born with birth defects from a cousin-cousin relationship are between 4 and 7 percent, and presumably higher in an aunt-nephew relationship.

 These days, such a relationship would be taboo and probably illegal.
-Only 20 of the 50 states allow cousin-cousin marriages, and “avunculate marriages” (between aunts and nephews or uncles and nieces) are so rare that it generally takes a court decision to see if it’s even allowed (in 2014 a New York judge signed off on a marriage between an uncle and a niece, but the uncle had a different father than the niece’s mother, as The New York Daily News reported at the time).
+Only 20 of the 50 states allow cousin-cousin marriages, and “avunculate marriages” (between aunts and nephews or uncles and nieces) are so rare that it generally takes a court decision to see if it’s even allowed.
+In 2014, a New York judge signed off on a marriage between an uncle and a niece, but the uncle had a different father than the niece’s mother, as The New York Daily News reported at the time.

 So, long story short: Jon and Daenerys can do as they please, since incest in their universe’s monarchy has been a thing for centuries, and one of them, anyway, is the true heir to the throne.
 And genetically speaking, the risk of them having a baby with birth defects is comparatively low.